Industrial Electronics Technology AAS

 Entrance requirements for students seeking enrollment in the Industrial Electronics program include:

-- Students must score a 30 or higher in math on ALEKS and have a 2 or higher score on the Writing Placement Exam, or qualify for MTHPT-137 and either ENGL-101 or ENGL-103.
+- Students must score a 30 or higher in math on ALEKS and have a 2 or higher score on the Writing Placement Exam, or equivalent college placement exams.

 - Enrollment priority for students seeking entrance into the program is on a first-come first-serve basis as determined by the student's faculty advising date.